Omicron wave: Modellers confident peak has passed

 After weeks of falling case counts, modellers are confident New Zealand is over the hump of its second Omicron wave – although the number of Kiwis in hospital with Covid-19 may stay higher for weeks yet.

-The Ministry of Health today reported 6152 new community cases – just shy of a rolling seven-day average of 6142, which had fallen from 7776 the same day last week.
+The Ministry of Health today reported 6152 new community cases.
+The rolling seven-day average, however, had fallen to 6142 from 7776 the same day last week.

 In all regions, daily case rates were now trending downwards for the second week in a row – and dropping by 18 per cent to July 31.